 Citroen's classy, glassy second generation Grand C4 Picasso aims to offer the most practical, the most versatile and the most elegant solution to families shopping in the seven-seat compact MPV segment.
-It's a sector aimed at those who need a big boot and the option to take more than five folk, but don't want the sheer size and expensive of a larger People Carrier.
+It's a sector aimed at those who need a big boot and the option to take more than five folk, but don't want the sheer size and expense of a larger People Carrier.
 If that's you, then you'll find that this lighter, more efficient French contender takes care of the basics of space, safety and cost-effectiveness with ease, but where this model really excels is in the other things: style, technology and a very emotive feel.
 It's a bit special.

 (5 door MPV: 1.6 petrol, 1.6, 2.0 turbodiesel [VTR, VTR+, Exclusive, Exclusive+])